 This circa 1898 photograph shows John H. Mitchell, a U.S. Senator elected by the Oregon state legislature in 1874, 1885, 1891, and 1901.
 He wielded substantial power in Washington D.C. in spite of Oregon's small population.
-Mitchell secured funding to build the Cascade Locks and various lighthouses ...
+Mitchell secured funding to build the Cascade Locks and various lighthouses in the state ...

 Transforming the Economy